 - Evaluate local schools.

-- Set-up an online search; Make sure you set up alerts for new homes
+- Make sure you set up alerts for new homes and price changes.

 - Don’t miss out.
 Successful buyers often tour newly-listed homes in the first few days on market.